22nd Independent Parachute Company

 The 22nd took off for Normandy at 11.15 pm on the 5th June, 1944.
 They were composed of six sticks of ten men in Albemarles, plus a reinforcement stick of twenty in a Stirling, for a total of 80.
 They began to jump as scheduled at 20 minutes past midnight on the 6th June.

-At drop zone V near the Merville battery, Lieutenant Don Wells and his stick managed to set up their green Holophane lights into two T shapes, which indicated the direction in which the planes had to land.
+At drop zone V near the Merville battery, Lieutenant Don Wells and his stick managed to set up two green Holophane lights into a T shape, which indicated the direction in which the planes had to land.
 Whilst they had also set up their Eureka beacon at the right time, it had been damaged as result of a heavy drop, and there is debate about whether it was actually working.
 Several of their Holophane lights had also been damaged or destroyed.
 An equipment glider meant for drop zone V, failing to see the lights, later landed on drop zone N as a result of this.
 It was also discovered that some of the Holophane lights had been set up in fields of standing crops, hiding them from the pilots.
 The operational report noted: "All eqpt of one stick damaged or lost in flooded area.
 Second stick arrived at time of main drop.
 They had landed 1000 yds N of DZ".
 This report mentions the two lights set up by Don Wells' stick, but Otway later noted that "few crews saw them".

 The 22nd’s war diary stated that there were numerous issues which complicated their work on drop zone V. This included the extremely heavy load the men had to carry, which took up extra space in the fuselage of the cramped Albemarle.
 There were also water-filled dykes on the edge of drop zone V, and a wayward RAF bombing run which overshot and hit the Sallenelles/Gonneville-en-Auge area (1376) and only narrowly missed the pathfinders, causing massive amounts of confusion.
 Across all the drop zones, some kitbags broke away under the shock of the chute developing and were damaged or lost.